-I found this printable skeleton at FamilyFun.com.
-I searched and searched, but couldn’t find the link to this exact skeleton.
-You could definitely use these skeletons here and here and here.
-I printed four sets, two on paper and two on white card stock.
+For this DIY classroom Halloween party game, I printed four sets, two on paper and two on white card stock.
 Glue the paper skeleton onto a large strip of black construction paper (glue two 12×18 pieces together) or bulletin board paper.
 You’ll want to make two of these mats and laminate them for durability.
 You’ll also want to laminate the card stock pieces.
 I also traced the outline of each piece onto thick, white foam.
 I cut out the foam pieces and glued them to the bottom of the appropriate bone.
 This helped make the game pieces a little more durable and less slippery on the skeleton mats.

 Some years, I use these festive buckets in place of the “Caludron Pumpkin Toss” game.
 You can toss virtually anything into the buckets… giant spiders, pumpkins, beanbag ghosts.
 I found these sand buckets at Michael’s, and added the numbers using my Silhoutte Cameo.

 DIY Classroom Halloween Party Ideas: Crafts